-Members of staff are urged to report near misses, or trivial accidents that could potentially have been more serious to the Bursar, so that they can be investigated, and if appropriate, remedial action can be taken.
+All staff are urged to report near misses, or minor accidents that could potentially have been more serious, to the Bursar, so that they can be investigated, and if appropriate, remedial action can be taken.
 Near miss accidents are covered in weekly staff briefings at both sites.